uppedtrout/Better-config/README.md

 Against her feet, the demons of the feet!
 Against her head, the demons of the head!
 Against her entire body, the demons the KUR!
-And the demons tore at her, from every side.Downloaded from www.holybooks.com And the ANNUNAKI, Dread Judges
+And the demons tore at her, from every side.
+And the ANNUNAKI, Dread Judges
 Seven Lords of the Underworld
 Drew Around Her